 Laboratory of Dr. Binhai Zheng

 The 2015 UCSD - HeadNorth Neural Injury and Regeneration Symposium was held on June 8, 2015.
 Local Neurosurgeon Dr. Justin Brown and ICORD Director Dr. Wolfram Tetzlaff gave talks in addition to presentations by local neural regeneration labs.
+See symposium website for program and pictures.

 May 6-7, 2015, Wings for Life Scientific Meeting was held in Salzburg, Austria.
 See group photo.

-April 21, 2015 See our new Journal of Neuroscience paper on the interplay between neuron-intrinsic and extrinsic control of CNS axon repair (Geoffroy et al): Effects of PTEN and Nogo codeletion on corticospinal axon sprouting and regeneration in mice.
+April 21, 2015 See our Journal of Neuroscience paper on the interplay between neuron-intrinsic and extrinsic control of CNS axon repair (Geoffroy et al): Effects of PTEN and Nogo codeletion on corticospinal axon sprouting and regeneration in mice.

 The 2014 UCSD - HeadNorth Neural Injury and Regeneration Symposium was held on Wednesday June 4, 2014 (1:30 - 5 pm, CNCB auditorium).
 Members of local neural regeneration research labs presented their research, followed by keynote address by Dr. Reggie Edgerton from UCLA.
 HeadNorth is a local non-profit organization that serves the need of people impacted by spinal cord injury.
 See meeting agenda and pictures from the meeting.